Skip to content

 A subfield value or control field contains bytes that are not valid UTF-8.

 Context: Parse-side (or wherever a string conversion runs).
-Applies to: Currently raised most often by the holdings reader, which uses strict UTF-8 decoding.
-The bibliographic and authority readers historically fall back to lossy decoding (replacement characters) and don't surface this code.
+Applies to: Bibliographic, authority, and holdings readers — fired uniformly when validation_level="strict_marc" and a value contains bytes that aren't valid UTF-8.
+At the default validation_level="structural" all three readers fall back to lossy decoding (U+FFFD substitution) and don't surface this code.
 Populates: record_index.
 May also populate: field_tag, byte_offset, source, record_control_number.
 The message attribute carries the underlying std::str::Utf8Error description.

 Common causes.
 Records cataloged in MARC-8 encoding without correct character-coding leader byte; legacy records with embedded byte sequences that valid in MARC-8 but not in UTF-8.

 How to recover.
-Convert input to UTF-8 before parsing, or use the bibliographic reader's lossy-decoding mode if you don't need byte-perfect fidelity.
+Convert input to UTF-8 before parsing, or set validation_level="structural" if you can tolerate U+FFFD substitutions and don't need byte-perfect fidelity.

 Python class: mrrc.EncodingError.